What is everyone’s first impression on Hiroshima?

 But the most important point is unless there is Festival held, Hiroshima is never a busy city!
 The road might be a little busy but the touristic spots are always very spacey, and the people somehow are very friendly too!

 If you’re lucky, you’ll meet some local volunteer who will guide you around talking about the history for free!

-Talking of free, the museum ticket is also almost free! (tips: if you are a student most of the touristic spots in Hiroshima provide student discounts on the entrance ticket)
+In regards to ticket prices, as of 2017, a standard ticket costs 200 yen for adults.
+Tip: If you are a student most of the touristic spots in Hiroshima provide student discounts on the entrance ticket.

 In case you don’t feel like reading about history, there are many cool things to see in the museum.
-And I really suggest to watch the video at the video corner on the 2nd floor.
+And I really suggest to watch the video at the video areas on the 1st and 3rd floors.

 If you are not really interested in history then don’t stop by the city and go further down to Miyajima.

 But we’ll talk about it in another article!